Airfare Hack: Make any ticket refundable with travel insurance

-Recently, travel news sites and blogs have been abuzz about the latest airfare hack – buying a non-refundable ticket and adding travel insurance instead of opting for the vastly more expensive fully refundable airline ticket.
+Over the last several years, travel news sites and blogs have been offering traveling advice about a recommended airfare hack – buying a non-refundable ticket and adding travel insurance instead of opting for the vastly more expensive fully refundable airline ticket.
 This little maneuver could save you significant sums of money if you want or need a refund.

 It sounds intriguing enough and, for the right traveler, it may be a great idea.
 But buying travel insurance combined with a non-refundable ticket does come with a few more restrictions than that fully refundable airline ticket.
 And even non-refundable tickets may be refundable or changeable with many airlines for very specific unplanned events even if you do not have travel insurance (death of an immediate family member, illness that prevents travel, or jury duty, for example).